ptgroup/stepper-motor-controller/README.md

 Once you select a port, you can press the "run" button of the VI to run the controller.
 The `STOP COMMUNICATION` button is used to cleanly shut down the controller;
 you should always use this rather than the VI stop button if possible.
+After pressing `STOP COMMUNICATION`, please be patient if it doesn't shut down immediately;
+since there are multiple processes running in the background, some of which have built-in delays, it may take a few seconds to exit them cleanly.

 ### Manual motor control
 These controls allow you to move the motor manually when automatic mode is not running.